 Students majoring or minoring in a program offered by the Department of Biology, Chemistry, Computer Science, or Physics are eligible to pursue the minor without prior approval.

 Students in the College, NHS and MSB who are not majoring or minoring in a program offered by one of the above departments but who have fulfilled the STIA science fundamentals requirement may request approval to pursue the minor.
-The science fundamentals prerequisite is the same as for the STIA-BSFS major:
+The science fundamentals prerequisite is the same as for the STIA-BSFS major, requiring that students take one of the four tracks designated below in full:

 STIA minor approval for students in the College: